quinlan-lab/constraint-tools/README.md

 ## Input

-Sorted, block compressed, and indexed vcf, maf, gtf and fasta files can be found at:
+Assuming one has access to the protected environment on the CHPC at University of Utah, then sorted, block compressed, and indexed vcf, maf, gtf and fasta files can be found at:

 ```
 /scratch/ucgd/lustre-work/quinlan/u6018199/constraint-tools/data